erikdelange/EXIN-Test-Suite-Management/README.md

 A right click on the tabbar with filenames in the script dialog allows you to add or remove files.

 ![Main Window](/mainwindow.png)
+*Main window with test results visible and context menu activated in file tree*

 ![Script and Result Dialog](/dialog.png)
+*Script and detail dialog with context menu activated for tabbar in script edit dialog*

 ##### Software Architecture
 The program is started by running *main.py* which opens the main window.
 Every window or dialog is a separate module